pradeep3sep/interviewquestion/README.md

 - useDeferredValue
 - useTransition Hook
 - useImperativeHandle
+- render props
 - Rule of Thumb in memo (4 point)
 - useCallback, useTransition syntex
+- createSelector - helper that calculates derived data from Redux state and remembers the result

 ———Vue———
+- what is Lifecycle hooks defination, various Lifecycle hooks defination(when it runs)
 - plugins - 4
 - vue reactivity
 - supported modifiers on model - 3